Benno-K/PublicScripts/updfblog.md

   -u --user <username> (of FRITZ!Box-user)
  ```

-Tested and developed using a 7590 running FRITZ!OS 8.02 on Raspbian GNU/Linux 12 (bookworm).
+Tested and developed on Raspbian GNU/Linux 12 (bookworm) using a FRITZ!Box 7590 running FRITZ!OS 8.02.